 Fees: None

-Map of Top Richmond Hill Parks
+Map Of Top Richmond Hill Parks

-TIP: Open this map in a new tab (maximize icon) and click on the 3 vertical dots in the menu to “Copy map” to your own account.
+PRO TIP: Open this map in a new tab (maximize icon) and click on the 3 vertical dots in the menu to “Copy map” to your own account.
 This way you can use the Google Maps app to open it up on your phone.
 You will need cellular data to access the map.

 Additional Richmond Hill Hiking Trail Resources